zigpy/zigpy-znp/README.md

 - To configure __usb__ port path for your TI CC serial device, just specify the TTY (serial com) port, example : `/dev/ttyACM0`

-Developers hould note that that Texas Instruments recommends different baud rates for UART interface of different TI CC chips.
+Developers should note that that Texas Instruments recommends different baud rates for UART interface of different TI CC chips.
   - CC13x2 and CC26x2 supports flexible UART baud rate generation up to a maximum of 1.5 Mbps.
   - CC2538 also supports flexible UART baud rate generation but only up to a maximum of 460800 baud.
   - CC2530 and CC2531 default recommended UART baud rate is 115200 baud.